salalaslam/learn-react/GUIDEBOOK.md

 - Use semantic HTML (`<button>`, `<label>`, `<main>`, etc.) to ensure proper navigation for screen readers.
 - Add `aria-label` attributes to buttons, links, and icons without visible text.
 - Ensure keyboard navigation works seamlessly (e.g., tab order, Enter/Space to activate buttons).

+### Keyboard Navigation

+- Ensure that interactive elements are focusable and usable with the keyboard (e.g., via the `tab` key).
+- Add `onKeyDown` handlers for important actions to support Enter or Space key activation.

 ### Virtualization